 There are a number of companies who primarily focus on giving you access to a virtual private server (VPS) for as cheap as possible.
 These companies might offer a few other features (e.g., networking, storage) as well, but the main reason you’d go with one of these providers is that you just want a replacement for having to rack your own servers, and prefer to have someone else do it for you, and give you access.
 Some of the big players in this space include Hetzner, DigitalOcean, Vultr, Linode (now known as Akamai Connected Cloud after the acquisition), BuyVM, First Root, and OneProvider

-There are also a small number of very large companies trying to provide all-purpose cloud solutions that offer everything: VPS, CDN, containers, serverless, data storage, file storage, machine learning, natural language processing, edge computing, and more.
+Finally, there are a handful of large companies trying to provide general-purpose cloud solutions that offer everything: VPS, CDN, containers, serverless, data storage, file storage, machine learning, natural language processing, edge computing, and more.
 The big players in this space include Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Alibaba Cloud, IBM Cloud, and Oracle Cloud Infrastructure (OCI).

-In general, the VPS and CDN providers are specialists in their respective areas, so they will typically beat a general cloud provider in terms of features and pricing in those areas: for example, a VPS from Hetzner is usually much faster and cheaper than one from AWS.
+In general, the VPS and CDN providers are specialists in their respective areas, so they will typically beat a general-purpose cloud provider in terms of features and pricing in those areas.
+For example, a VPS from Hetzner is usually faster and cheaper than one from AWS.
 So if you only need those specific items, you’re better off going with a specialist.
-However, if you’re building the infrastructure for an entire company, especially one that is in the later stages of its DevOps evolution, your architecture usually needs many types of infrastructure, and the general-purpose cloud providers will typically be a better fit, as they can give you a one-stop-shop to meet all your needs.
+However, if you’re building the infrastructure for an entire company, especially one that is in the later stages of its DevOps evolution, your architecture usually needs many types of infrastructure, and the general-purpose cloud providers will typically be a better fit, as they offer a one-stop-shop to meet all your needs.

 For the examples in this blog post series, I wanted an IaaS provider that met the following requirements:

-• There is a free tier or free credits so that readers can try it out at no cost.
+There is a free tier, so that readers can try it out at no cost.

-AWS is the best fit for these criteria: it offers a generous free tier, so running the examples in this blog post series shouldn’t cost you anything; it’s the most popular cloud provider, with a 31% share of the market; and it provides a huge range of reliable and scalable cloud-hosting services, including servers, serverless, containers, databases, machine learning, and much more.
+AWS is a good fit for these criteria: it offers a generous free tier, so running the examples in this blog post series shouldn’t cost you anything; it provides a huge range of reliable and scalable cloud services, including servers, serverless, containers, databases, machine learning, and much more; and it’s widely recognized as the dominant cloud provider, with a 31% share of the market and the leader in Gartner’s Magic Quadrant for Strategic Cloud Platform Services for 13 years in a row.
+Let’s give AWS a shot.

 Example: deploying an app using AWS